 - We defended Colgate Palmolive in a series of class actions in New Hampshire federal court that contended Softsoap Antibacterial Hand Soap efficacy claims are false and misleading.
 The suits also contended Colgate implicitly represents that Softsoap Antibacterial Hand Soap provides benefits over soap without antibacterial qualities.
 With the cases approaching the class certification stage, Quinn Emanuel negotiated an injunctive relief settlement that involved no compensation to the massive purported class that was seeking potentially a billion dollars in damages.

-- Despite billion of dollars of exposure and seven years of litigation, we ended multi-district class actions attacking the health benefits claims of a key Coca-Cola brand, vitaminwater®, without any compensation to class members.
+- Despite billions of dollars of exposure and seven years of litigation, we ended multi-district class actions attacking the health benefits claims of a key Coca-Cola brand, vitaminwater®, without any compensation to class members.
 The stakes were particularly high because plaintiffs sought an injunction that would force a change of the well-established vitaminwater® brand name.
 These actions were initially consolidated in the Eastern District of New York but were then remanded to their original jurisdictions for purposes of ruling on class certification.
 Quinn Emanuel defeated class certification in the lead case as to all claims for monetary relief.
 Following this significant certification denial win, the other previously-consolidated actions were settled for injunctive relief only.

 - We represented Uber Technologies, Inc. in a case involving allegedly unauthorized transportation service under New Mexico State law.
 We defeated plaintiffs’ request for a preliminary injunction and secured a dismissal of plaintiffs’ claim on a pleading motion.